pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m61/index.md

 {{< /chooser >}}

 Learn more in the [announcement blog post]({{< relref "/blog/full-access-to-helm-features-through-new-helm-release-resource-for-kubernetes" >}})

+### New providers: MinIO and Snowflake

+You can now use Pulumi's modern infrastructure-as-code solution to manage new resources!
+Our new providers for MinIO gives you access to the full range of high-performance, S3-compatible object storage offered by [MinIO](https://min.io).
+Likewise, our new provider for Snowflake lets you create and manage many of the data engineering, data lake, data warehouse, and other data resources in [Snowflake's](https://snowflake.com) data cloud.

+Learn more in the [MinIO]({{< relref "/docs/intro/cloud-providers/minio">}}) and [Snowflake]({{< relref "/docs/intro/cloud-providers/snowflake">}}) provider docs

 ### New resources in the Azure Native provider